andycalcutt/Portfolio/README.md

 # Portfolio

-Repository containing portfolio of data science projects and links to certifications gained.
+Repository containing portfolio of example data science and analysis projects and links to certifications.

 ## Contents